In the guide

 These terms must not be used where the chicken has been chopped and shaped.
 Care must also be taken to check that you are not buying chicken with added water and other proteins, such as from another animal species or derived from milk.
 If your chicken should be labelled as containing other ingredients, you may be breaking the law if you fail to make it clear to consumers that the product does not contain 100% pure chicken meat.

 Sausages, beef burgers, pasties, pies, sausage rolls, etc have legal compositional requirements regarding the minimum meat content.
-'Composition of meat products' has more information about the specific requirements of these foods.
+'Composition of products containing meat' has more information about the specific requirements of these foods.

 A food cannot be called a sausage, pasty, etc unless it complies with the minimum meat content for that product.
 Products described as 'ham' should be sliced from a whole cured piece of meat from the hindquarters of a pig.
 Products that are from the shoulder or are 'formed', 'reformed' or contain more than 5% water by weight of the finished product must be correctly described - for example, 'Cured formed pork shoulder with not more than 10% added water'.